tizianodeg/gruenbeck_softliQ_SC/README.md

 ### With HACS

 1. Go to HACS
-1. Use the three dots at to top right corner to add a custom repository https://github.com/tizianodeg/gruenbeck_softliQ_SC/ with Integration as type
+1. Use the three dots at the top right corner to add a custom repository https://github.com/tizianodeg/gruenbeck_softliQ_SC/ with Integration as type
-1. Click on + in the left button corner to add the new Gruenbeck SoftliQ SC integration
+1. Click on + in the left button corner to add the new 'Gruenbeck SoftliQ SC' integration
 1. Download the integration
 1. Restart HomeAssistant